ZHANG45/html-sendemail/README.md

 This is an example to send email on you personal website by PHPMailer.(https://github.com/PHPMailer/PHPMailer)

-The email will be sent thourgh SMTP, so you need an mail account which supports SMTP to send a email, like qq, 163, gmail.
+The email will be sent thourgh SMTP, so you need a mail account which supports SMTP to send a email, like qq, 163, gmail.

 # HOW TO USE IT